Thomastienn/uni-assistant/README.md

 ### Usage
 * Input need first number is the number of rows.
 After that is the matrix with space between
 * Every function is returning a new copy matrix or a value.
+* The function is using 0-indexed (use with caution)

 **Input:**
 ```